Pavel Otdelnov: Mall, 2015—2016

-Otdelnov continued to explore the subject of post-Soviet urban outskirts in his project the Mall, dedicated to the shopping centers that emerged around residential areas of Russian cities in the well-off “noughties”.
-The artist depicts the bright boxes of malls surrounded with decrepit pre-fab panel houses as if they were “glitches” — visual artefacts caused by a software error.
-Mall was exhibited at Triumph gallery in late 2015.
-The preface to the exhibition gives the artist’s own account of why he turned to glitches:
+Otdelnov continued to explore the subject of post-Soviet urban outskirts in his project Mall, dedicated to the shopping centers that emerged around residential areas of Russian cities in the well-off "noughties".
+The artist depicts the bright boxes of malls surrounded by decrepit pre-fab panel houses as if they were glitches — visual artifacts caused by a software error.
+The Mall was exhibited at Triumph Gallery in late 2015.
+The preface to the exhibition gives the artist's own account of why he turned to glitches:

 A year later, in November 2016, the series was exhibited at the exhibition Mall.
-The Time of Colorful Sheds organized as part of the Non-Places Programme run by Department of Research Art and hosted by Smena Center of Contemporary Culture in Kazan.
+The Time of Colorful Sheds was organized as part of the Non-Places Programme run by the Department of Research Art and hosted by the Smena Center of Contemporary Culture in Kazan.

-In 2015, Otdelnov’s contemplations on the notion of glitch in the post-Soviet landscape were presented at two other exhibition projects.
-In July 2015, he made a total installation for the exhibition Piece of Space Traversed by Mind at the New Wing of Gogol Museum on Nikitsky Boulevard: he painted a monochrome landscape on the walls with a snow field, gray sky, and power transmission line pilons, and the “glitch” was manifested in LEGO bricks suspended on thin wire.
+In 2015, Otdelnov's contemplations on the notion of glitches in the post-Soviet landscape were presented at two other exhibition projects.
+In July 2015, he made a total installation for the exhibition Piece of Space Traversed by Mind at the New Wing of Gogol Museum on Nikitsky Boulevard: he painted a monochrome landscape on the walls with a snow field, gray sky, and power transmission line pylons, and the "glitch" was manifested in Lego bricks suspended on thin wire.

 In 2015, Otdelnov also participated in Expanding Space.
 Art Practices in the Urban Environment, a project aimed at creative exploration of contemporary phenomena and features of Moscow, organized by V-A-C Foundation.
 Otdelnov proposed a large-scale object constructed with bright composite panels to be installed next to the Moscow Ring Road near the 81st kilometer.
 It employed the parallax effect to make the structure seem stably whole from one vantage point but, as the perspective shifts, to disintegrate into parts becoming fluid and unstable.
 This piece was meant to imitate abandoned or uncompleted mall projects that look like a disruption in the landscape and, at the same time, symbolize the volatility in the economy.

 Russian Nowhere, 2020—2021

-The next project by Otdelnov that addressed the subject of post-Soviet wastelands and non-places was the Russian Nowhere, exhibited at Triumph gallery in 2021.
-The artist searched for imagery by traveling the country through Yandex and Google Street View.
-For the paintings he chose the most banal and typical images that could be taken anywhere in Russia.
-Next to the landscapes Otdelnov placed illuminated red-letter signs, fashioned after the ubiquitous shop signage.
+The next project by Otdelnov that addressed the subject of post-Soviet wastelands and non-places was the Russian Nowhere, exhibited at Triumph Gallery in 2021.
+The artist searched for imagery by travelling the country through Yandex and Google Street View.
+For the paintings, he chose the most banal and typical images that could be taken anywhere in Russia.
+Next to the landscapes, Otdelnov placed illuminated red-letter signs, fashioned after the ubiquitous shop signage.
 The sign texts were borrowed from online comments in such social media communities as The Beauty Of Blight, Birch Tree, Russian Death, etc.

 Philosopher Svetlana Polyakova noted the extreme degree of dehumanization in the landscapes of this series:

 Following the exhibition at Triumph, the project was shown at the Yeltsin Centre in Ekaterinburg.

 In 2021, The Village, an online media outlet, reported on a new coinage Otdelnovesque — referring to the state of alienation and despondency.